MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 ### What benefits are new to Native Mode?

-Networks in Native Mode can [perform eDiscovery](../configure-your-yammer-network/overview-native-mode.md) on their home Yammer network through the Security & Compliance Portal, just like they do for other Microsoft 365 and Office 365 products.
+Networks in Native Mode can [perform eDiscovery](../configure-your-yammer-network/overview-native-mode.md) on their home Yammer network through the Security & Compliance Portal, just like they do for other Microsoft 365 products.
 In addition, administrators and users both benefit by having an experience that is more consistent within Viva Engage and within the Microsoft 365 ecosystem.

  > [!NOTE]
 > Native Mode is strongly recommended for reasons of security, compliance, and Microsoft 365 integration.